Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Findings

 \subsubsection{Using Data as a Boundary Object}

 Clinical experts and AI experts would naturally engage in communication for explanation or clarification when a miscommunication caused by knowledge gaps emerges.
 However, the different languages they speak would often further exacerbate the difficulties in addressing miscommunication.
 To mitigate miscommunication, one particular method was brought up by both experts during the interviews, in which they leveraged clinical data as ``boundary objects.''
 In CSCW literature, a boundary object refers to a stable identity across multiple communities of practice but allows for different interpretations~\cite{star1989institutional}.
+Our analysis shows how clinical data specifically serves this function, acting as a concrete anchor to ground abstract clinical and technical terminologies.

 When an interdisciplinary team focuses on a specific spreadsheet, video segment, or text chunk, they focus on understanding a tangible artifact of the source information underneath the domain-specific taxonomies.
 In particular, clinical data are transdisciplinary, which conveys the same underlying source information collected from the clinical scenario and allows different domain experts to interpret it differently with their expertise.
 In this case, clinical data are ``plastic'' enough to be transformed into various representations (e.g., spreadsheet rows/columns for clinical experts, model-ready formats for AI experts) with different taxonomies, yet remain ``robust'' enough that experts from both disciplines recognize it as referring to the same underlying information (i.e., the patient or clinical event).
 By maintaining this shared reference point, clinical data serve as a reliable alternative to verbal explanations and domain-specific jargon, regardless of the specific format.
 One AI expert participant noted that by sharing annotated samples and providing them as templates, everyone can align on how future data entries should be structured.
-In this way, concrete data instantiates an anchor point that mediates between specialized vocabularies:
+In this way, concrete data instantiates an anchor point that mediates between specialized vocabularies: \textit{``I will complete some part of the data first, and I will send them a sample, and they may complete the remain data by following the sample I provided.''} ((P6, Case 2))